openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/multinode_cluster/solo_multinode_profile_config.md

     - Cluster name: The name of the cluster.
     - Default user: The user that you log in with.
     - IP range of compute nodes: The IP range of the compute nodes used, remember to add the netmask.
 E.g. `172.31.16.0/20`
+    - IP range of Kubernetes pods: The IP range that the kubernetes pods should use, make sure this is different from the IP range of the compute nodes, and remember to add the net mask.
+E.g. `192.168.0.0/16`
     - Create hosts entries from Flight Hunter data: Flight profile can create /etc/hosts file entries based on the data it automatically collects on connected nodes, this is recommended.

 7. Apply identities by running the command `flight profile apply`